Fierrum/Android-MemTools/README.md

 # Android-MemTools
- Tools for patching mem and installing hooks
+ Tools for patching memory and installing hooks